It’s time to take action regarding Irritable Bowel Syndrome

-The research is in: Those who learn self-hypnosis and mindfulness meditation techniques often find relief from distressing IBS symptoms including: Cramps, constipation, diarrhea, and feelings of unfinished bowel movements.
+The research is in: Those who learn self-hypnosis and mindfulness meditation techniques often find relief from distressing IBS symptoms including cramps, constipation, diarrhea, and feelings of unfinished bowel movements.

 A leading controlled trial of hypnotherapy was published in The Lancet in 1984 and concluded, “The hypnotherapy patients showed a dramatic improvement in all features, the difference between the two groups being highly significant.
-In the hypnotherapy group no relapses were recorded during the 3-month follow-up period, and no substitution symptoms were observed.”
+In the hypnotherapy group, no relapses were recorded during the 3-month follow-up period, and no substitution symptoms were observed.”

-It is also important to note that while the research shows profound success with hypnosis and IBS, your results may vary and that because this program is not a substitute for medical diagnosis or treatment you should continue any recommendations and treatments you physician has recommended until such time as they instruct you differently.
+It is also important to note that while the research shows profound success with hypnosis and IBS, your results may vary and that because this program is not a substitute for medical diagnosis or treatment you should continue any recommendations and treatments your physician has recommended until such time as they instruct you differently.

 It is also important to note that your individual results may vary, depending on many factors including whether or not you practice the principles in these sound files regularly and whether or not you complete all 7 of the sessions provided.
 And of course, the unique nature of your body and your ability to learn the strategies included in these sessions will all impact the results you have.

 This session is modeled after the GUT-directed approach sometimes referred to as the Manchester Approach.
 This approach to hypnosis with the IBS client has demonstrated efficacy with adult and adolescent clients and is an approach that benefits people who have experienced distress.